 Into The Hive Mind: Sherlock Holmes And The Adventures Of The First Fandom

-Update: Thank you to Jon Lellenberg, BSI historian, author of U.S. representative and literary agent of the Conan Doyle Estate for helping to correct some errors in this article.
+Update: Thank you to Jon Lellenberg, BSI historian, author, U.S. representative and literary agent of the Conan Doyle Estate for helping to correct some errors in this article.
 Help is always appreciated—I want to be as accurate as possible.

 If you have never heard the name Sherlock Holmes, I would now like to advise you to evacuate from the rock under which you have been living for your entire life.